bassixt/Branch_prediction_whats_left/README.md

 In this case, the accuracy increases till an asymptotic value as the number of instructions increase.
 We think that the reason of the non monotonic behavior after 10mln of instructions showed in the section above  is due to an increased stress of the benchmark that lead to a new context and set of operations with completely different addresses.
-Our opinion can be supported looking at the data budget plot, that shows an exponential shape.
+Our opinion can be supported looking at the data budget plot, that shows an exponential growth.